Overview

 Teaching, Learning and Assessment

-Students are taught primarily in blocks of two-hour lectures, plus one week of seminar per week.
-With three modules per semester, this means that the students would be in University for three days a week.
+Students are taught primarily in blocks of two-hour lectures, plus one hour of seminar per week.
+With three modules per semester, this means that students will usually be in University for three days a week.

-Assessement of the course is done through a variety of ways: coursework (individual and group), presentations, weekly assignments but also examinations.
+The course is assessed in a variety of ways: coursework (individual and group), presentations, weekly assignments, essays and examinations.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.